msurface/gif-app/README.md

  4. Improved confidence in arrow functions.
  5. Improved confidence with JSON and pulling data from JSON objects.
  6. Overall boost in confidence.
+ 7. How to chunk arrays.
+ 8. building confidence in nested loops.

 ## Scheduled improvements
  * ~~clear gifs before new gifs are added.~~ Completed!
  * Have gifs hit the page as static pictures and when clicked they animate.
- * improve the overall design.
+ * ~~improve the overall design.~~ Completed!
+Can add some more fun to it.
- * Make the app responsive.
+ * ~~Make the app responsive.~~ Completed!